jch27420/OPCapero/content/project/AboutOPC/index.md

 &nbsp; &nbsp; As shown in the map above <span id="Dred">O</span>jibway <span id="Dred">P</span>rairie <span id="Dred">C</span>omplex (<span id="Dred">OPC</span>) is composed of five distinct areas: (i) **Ojibway Park** (~61.5 ha); (ii) **Ojibway Prairie Provincial Nature Reserve** (105 ha); (iii) **Tallgrass Prairie Heritage Park** (~15.6 ha); (iv) **Spring Garden ANSI** (~117 ha); and (v) **Black Oak Heritage Park** (~50.6 ha).
 Collectively these areas are home to at least 160 rare plant and animal species within Ontario, which is more than any other site in the province.**<sup>1,2</sup>** Today, <span id="Dred">OPC</span> represents one of the last major remnants of <b><a class="one" href="https://tallgrassontario.org/wp-site/">Tallgrass Communities</a></b> (<span id="Gr2">TGC</span>) within the province and as such is in great need of our protection.**<sup>3-8</sup>**

 **1. HISTORY OF PRAIRIES IN SOUTHERN ONTARIO**
-&nbsp; &nbsp; <a id="History"></a>Prior to European settlement **grasslands** covered much of North America's heartland, stretching from the northern plains of Canada's prairie provinces to south and central Texas.
+&nbsp; &nbsp; <a id="History"></a>Prior to European settlement **grasslands** covered much of North America's heartland, stretching from the northern plains of Canada's prairie provinces to south-central Texas.
 Looking eastward, the prairie extended from the dry foothills of the Rocky Mountains to the large stands of deciduous forest just east of the mighty Mississippi river.
 A notable feature of this great grassy plain was the *triangular* shape of its eastern border, often referred to as the <span id="Dpurp">Prairie Peninsula</span>.**<sup>9</sup>** This neck-like extension of mid-western prairie once covered most of Iowa and northern Missouri, large parts of neighbouring Illinois (known as the Prairie State), as well as portions of Indiana and Ohio.
 Just beyond the peninsula's formal borders one could also find substantial patches of **prairie** and **oak savanna** amongst the eastern woodlands and wetlands.
 A good example of this would be the western end of the Lake Erie.
 Many eye witness accounts from the early 1800s tell of a large lake plain with extensive swamp forests, oak woodlands and wet prairies.**<sup>10</sup>** As the famed naturalist Harold Mayfield once stated:

 >"...*Few people today realize the original extent of wet grasslands in this region.
 One continuous strip extended almost without a break from Sandusky Bay around the southwest corner of Lake Erie and up the western shore almost to Detroit.
 An early observer estimated the area of this tract at more than 200,000 acres* [>800 km&#178;]."**<sup>10</sup>**